theplanetbrief.com /esg/

 Board update format

 A CSRD gap analysis should produce a board-level update that is short enough to use.
-The update should not list every missing file.
-It should summarise the scope conclusion, the most material reporting risks, the biggest evidence gaps, the decision points requiring leadership judgment and the resources needed before the next reporting milestone.
+It should summarise the scope conclusion, the most material reporting risks, the biggest evidence gaps, the decision points requiring leadership judgement and the resources needed before the next reporting milestone.

 A useful board update can use five headings: scope, materiality, data readiness, assurance readiness and commercial exposure.
 Under each heading, include the current status, the highest risk gap, the owner and the next decision required.
 This helps the work move from a sustainability exercise into normal governance.